-Cascade Tattoo Removal opened up its doors to the Southeast Portland area in January of 2016.
-Before they did, they wanted to make sure they offered customers the absolute best laser possible to remove ink effectively and also do what is best for peoples skin.
+When Cascade Medical Spa & Tattoo Removal Center opened up its doors to the Southeast Portland area in January of 2016 they had to shop for the best laser for tattoo removal.
+They wanted to offer customers the absolute best laser possible to remove tattoo ink effectively and do whats best for peoples skin.
 After months of research and filtering out all the laser sales rhetoric, they were torn between a Pico laser and the Q plus C laser from Quanta.

 The Spectra and Medlite lasers use dye hand pieces to alter the laser beam profile which does not target certain ink colors effectively, are cheaper made, and do not have the optimum square spot size.

 The Alexandrite and Pico lasers have only one wave length that does not target the inks specifically.
 Although they have a fast nano second technology they do not have a square spot beam profile and the laser wave length stops short of redish colored inks.
 Many artists use a combination of colors in their tattoos that are unseen to the naked eye!

 The Q plus C laser has the multiple wave lengths that target all the specific ink colors, is not altered by dye hand pieces, and it has the square-spot technology.
 For these reasons Cascade Tattoo Removal chose the Q plus C laser to give people the absolute results possible for each treatment.

 Here is some additional informationl from Fallen Ink in Denver, Colorado.